Big Ramsey degrees using parameter spaces: Applications

 Recall that metric space $\str{M}=(M,d)$ is an \emph{ultrametric space} if the triangle inequality can be strengthened to $d(u,w)\leq \max\{d(u,v),d(v,w)\}$.
 The \emph{Urysohn ultrametric space of diameter $d$} is the universal and homogeneous ultrametric space with distances $\{0,1,\ldots, d\}$.
 The following was shown by Nguyen Van Th{\'e}~\cite{NVT2009} (along with a full characterisation of big Ramsey degrees of ultrametric spaces):

-\begin{theorem} For every $d\geq 1$ the Urysohn ultrametric space of diameter $d$ has finite big Ramsey degrees. \end{theorem} \begin{proof} We construct ultrametric space $\str{U}_d$ as follows: \begin{enumerate} \item Vertices of $\str{U}_d$ are $d$-tuples of vertices of $\str{P}$. \item The distance between vertices $(u_0,u_1,\ldots u_{d-1})$ and $(v_0,v_1,\ldots, v_{d-1})$ is the minimal $\ell$ such that for every $0\leq i<d-\ell$ it holds that $u_i=v_i$. \end{enumerate} Again, it is easy to verify that this is a universal ultrametric space.
-The finiteness of big Ramsey degrees now follows by an application of Theorem~\ref{thm:posets}. \end{proof} Observe that by replacing $\str{P}$ by $\omega$ above, the same result (with better bounds) follows by the infinite Ramsey theorem.
-Note that the construction above can be strengthened to the $\Lambda$-ultrametric spaces for a given finite lattice $\Lambda$~\cite{sam}.
+\begin{theorem} For every $d\geq 1$ the Urysohn ultrametric space of diameter $d$ has finite big Ramsey degrees. \end{theorem} \begin{proof} We construct an ultrametric space $\str{U}_d$ as follows: \begin{enumerate} \item Vertices of $\str{U}_d$ are $d$-tuples of vertices of $\str{P}$. \item The distance between vertices $(u_0,u_1,\ldots u_{d-1})$ and $(v_0,v_1,\ldots, v_{d-1})$ is the minimal $\ell$ such that for every $0\leq i<d-\ell$ it holds that $u_i=v_i$. \end{enumerate} Again, it is easy to verify that this is a universal ultrametric space.
+Finiteness of big Ramsey degrees now follows by an application of Theorem~\ref{thm:posets}. \end{proof} Observe that one can replace $\str{P}$ by $\omega$ in the construction above and the same result (with better bounds) follows by the infinite Ramsey theorem instead of Theorem~\ref{thm:posets}.
+The construction above can be strengthened to all $\Lambda$-ultrametric spaces where $\Lambda$ is a finite distributive lattice~\cite{sam}.